 A Health Care Spending Account in Canada is a cost effective way which provides a group benefits plan alternative to traditional group health insurance.
 An employer needs to pay only the claim amount, plus a fixed fee.
 There’s no maintenance fee, setup fee, or monthly premium.

-When the member plan year ends, the health spending accounts funds can get carried forward.
+When the member plan year ends, the health spending account funds can get carried forward.
 So, the employer doesn’t have to pay anything if there are no claims.
-In other words, a health care spending account is a very convenient pay-as-you-go arrangement in which the employer gets to keep their cash till there is a claim.
+In other words, an health spending account is a very convenient pay-as-you-go arrangement.

 No renewal shock

 With a group benefit plan, the premiums may go up on an annual basis.
-If you offer group health insurance for free, the annual increase in premiums can put extra strain on your finances.
-You may even find yourself in a situation where you have to reduce coverage to avoid a premium increase.
+If you offer group health insurance for free, the annual increase in premiums can put a strain on your finances.
+You may even find yourself in a situation where you have to reduce coverage to avoid premium increases.
 In contrast, an HSA only charges you an administrative fee over and above the claim amount.

 Find the best rates

-What’s the difference between a Health Care Spending Account (HCSA) and a Lifestyle Spending Account (LSA)?
+What’s the difference between an HSA and a Lifestyle Spending Account (LSA)?

 Which expenses are allowed in an HSA?